mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ### 17

 THE WAYS OF KUZU

 I am Aslan, a warrior of Hoaawli'ukhtai, of the clan Afaikhiyoi.
-I was born on Kuzu (as humans say it), the place of coming, in the city of U'khai-of- the-Red-Dawn.
-As the third eldest of my family's sons, the shape of my way was directed from my earliest days; I took the Ah'ukhtai, the Vow of Heroes and rose through the ranks to become Leader of Clansmen of a mercenary battle group, Kaha a'huye, the brotherhood of the Rose- Tinged Waters.
+I was born on Kuzu (as humans say it), the place of coming, in the city of U'khai-of-the-Red-Dawn.
+As the third eldest of my family's sons, the shape of my way was directed from my earliest days; I took the Ah'ukhtai, the Vow of Heroes and rose through the ranks to become Leader of Clansmen of a mercenary battle group, Kaha a'huye, the brotherhood of the Rose-Tinged Waters.
 I have spent many years in the company of humans and have a better understanding of their ways than most of my people.

 There is an old and venerable saying that the true differences between